rescuetotheliz/JarringMod/README.md

 ## Mod description
 This mod adds recipes for jars and jar lids.
 Both recipes are known immediately, but you cannot create empty jar until you have level 3 welding.
+Everyone in server must have this mod installed to add the recipes.

 ### Jar Lid:
 Requires Ball Peen Hammer, Wrench, and Scrap Metal.
 Will consume scrap metal.